What Does Possession is Nine-Tenths of the Law Mean?

 - The search by the police violated your rights

-Being charged with possessing illegal drugs can be frightening as the penalties are harsh and potentially life-altering.
+Being charged with possessing illegal drugs can be frightening, as the penalties are harsh and potentially life-altering.
 You might have heard that possession is nine-tenths of the law, implying your chances of being convicted are high.
 It’s wise to consult experienced drug crime lawyers in Colorado Springs to understand how the saying might affect you.

-The Lux Law Firm has a reputable legal team that can assess your case and advise you on the risks and options of your drug case.
+The Lux Law Firm can assess your case and advise you on the risks and options of your drug case.
 We can also provide the legal representation you need to secure your freedom and future.
-Call us at 719-451-7469 to schedule a FREE case assessment.